What Is Agent Collaboration?

 Defining Agent Roles

-When setting up collaboration, you can define:
+When setting up collaboration, you can define:- Primary agent

 Collaboration Controls

-During a multi-agent workflow you can:
+During a multi-agent workflow you can:- pause the workflow

 - skip an agent